poring86/docker-react-node/README.md

 ## About the project

-It's a dockerised full stack app.
+It's a dockerised full-stack app.

 ## Some of technologies used on the project